 For those who are not familiar with this legendary sheep, we love to share her story!

-Lammie was born in 2014 and is a Thaba-Manzi Pedi breed of sheep, native to Africa and known as Pedi Sheep.
+Lammie the legendary sheep, was born in 2014 and is a Thaba-Manzi Pedi breed of sheep, native to Africa and known as Pedi Sheep.
 The breed is known for its fat tail (where they store most of their fat), its exceptional mothering skills, its resilience to diseases, its protective and fearless nature and having no fear against predators.

 They are also known to be excellent surrogate mothers, accepting any breed of animal as their own.